goel-shashank/Cannon-AI/README.md

 `S 1 2 M 2 4`

 #### Throw a Bomb
-To throw a bomb, select any of the soldiers of a cannon, and throw it at any viable target of the cannon(s) formed by that soldier.
+To throw a bomb, select any of the soldiers of a cannon, and throw it at any viable target of the cannon(s).
 `S 2 4 B 6 4`

 ### Replay